CocoaPods/blog.cocoapods.org/_drafts/CocoaPods-0.33.markdown

 {% breaking_image /assets/blog_img/CocoaPods-0.33/pod_help.png /assets/blog_img/CocoaPods-0.33/pod_help.png width="775" %}

 There is still some debate about how to handle light backgrounds.
-So if you have if you have a well-construed argument share your view on [CocoaPods#2159](https://github.com/CocoaPods/CocoaPods/issues/2159).
+So if you have a well-construed argument share your view on [CocoaPods#2159](https://github.com/CocoaPods/CocoaPods/issues/2159).

 Another interesting enhancement is the inclusion of a suggestion for